 Church

 Priest or minister

 Address

 Telephone

 Please tick this box to confirm that the declaration by parent above is accurate.

-Your name Dat te
+Your name D Date

 Please sign here

 Thank you for your assistance.
 This form may be used as evidence if a family is refused admission and appeals against that decision.

+This form should be scanned and emailed to admissions@devon.gov.uk or return it to:

+Devon School Admissions Team, Room L60, County Hall, Exeter EX2 4QG or to the school at: Regents Gate, Long Causeway, Exmouth, Devon EX8 1TA

-1 'Children of other Christian denominations' means children who belong to other churches and ecclesial communities which acknowledge God's revelation in Christ, confess the Lord Jesus Christ as God and Saviour according to the Scriptures and, in obedience to God's will and in the power of the Holy Spirit commit themselves: to seek a deepening of their communion with Christ and with one another in the Church, which is his body; and to fulfil their mission to proclaim the Gospel by common witness and service to the world to the glory of the one God, Father, Son and Holy Spirit.
+Scriptures and, in obedience to God's will and in the power of the Holy Spirit commit themselves: to seek a deepening of their communion with Christ and with one another in the Church, which is his body; and to fulfil their mission to proclaim the Gospel by common witness and service to the world to the glory of the one God, Father, Son and Holy Spirit.
 An ecclesial community which, on principle, has no credal statements in its tradition is included if it manifests faith in Christ as witnessed to in the Scriptures and is committed to working in the spirit of the above.
 All members of Churches Together in England (CTE) and Churches Together in Wales (CYTUN) are deemed to be included in the above definition, as are all other churches and ecclesial communities that are in membership of any local Churches Together Group (by whatever title) on the above basis.
 Evidence will be by this completed Faith Supplementary information Form.
-2 To regularly attend, the child attends church services on at least a monthly basis, and for a minimum period of two years immediately prior to the application being made.
+1 To regularly attend, the child attends church services on at least a monthly basis, and for a minimum period of two years immediately prior to the application being made.
 In the event that during the period specified for attendance at worship the church has been closed for public worship and has not provided alternative premises for that worship, the requirements of these [admissions] arrangements in relation to attendance will only apply to the period when the church or alternative premises have been available for public worship.

-3 A church which subscribes to the doctrine of the Holy Trinity or a church recognised by Churches Together in England.
+2 A church which subscribes to the doctrine of the Holy Trinity or a church recognised by Churches Together in England.